 The first-ever recorded strike took place in Egypt in 1152 BC.
-During the rule of Rameses III.
-The workers building a royal necropolis felt that they were underpaid.
+During the rule of Rameses III, the workers building a royal necropolis started feeling underpaid.
 In protest, they organised a huge strike.

-According to many records, after much discussion and addressing their grievances, the wages were increased.
+According to many records, after much discussion and addressing their grievances, the pharaoh increased their wages.
 Following this, the workers resumed work again.